 Triggered by the complexity and novelty of 5G, several research initiatives have started to gather an understanding of the envisioned features of these types of networks.
-5G EVE is a European project that is deploying a validation 5G multi-site platform, involving four main facilities located in Spain, Italy, France, and Greece, where verticals and other projects can execute extensive trials.
-After an initial phase where verticals have provided their requirements (reported in [2]), the project presented in [3] the proposed architecture and the main innovation areas addressed, including the KPI Framework for performance diagnosis.
+5G EVE1 is a European project that is deploying a validation 5G multi-site platform, involving four main facilities located in Spain, Italy, France, and Greece, where verticals and other projects can execute extensive trials.
+After an initial phase where verticals have provided their requirements (reported in [2]), the project presented the proposed architecture and the main innovation areas addressed (including the KPI Framework for performance diagnosis) in $[3]^2$.

-One of the main components of this architecture related to the aforementioned innovative topics is the Monitoring service, which is intended to collect all the metrics generated by the different elements involved in an experiment to show their evolution over time to the experimenter, and to feed such data to the KPI Validation Framework.
+One of the main components of this architecture related to the aforementioned innovative topics is the Monitoring service, which is intended to collect all the metrics generated by the different elements (e.g., VNFs, PNFs or infrastructure's components) involved in an experiment to show their evolution over time to the experimenter, and to feed such data to the KPI Validation Framework.

 This paper presents the Monitoring framework defined by the 5G EVE project, which has been designed to be flexible enough to be implemented in other projects as well as by telecommunication operators within the scope of advanced 5G networks.
-One example is the 5GROWTH project, integrating some ideas and concepts present in the 5G EVE Monitoring platform in the so-called Vertical-oriented Monitoring System (5Gr-VoMS), an extension of the monitoring solution already proposed in the 5G-TRANSFORMER project.
+The rest of the paper is organized as follows: